Systematic review: Defining the research question

-Defining an answerable question and agreeing an objective method is required to design a useful systematic review.
-Best practice recommends publishing the protocol of the review before initiating it to reduce the risk of unplanned research duplication and to enable transparency, and consistency between methodology and protocol.
-Clinical reviews of quantitative data are often structured using the acronym PICO, which stands for 'Population or Problem', 'Intervention or Exposure', 'Comparison' and 'Outcome', with other variations existing for other kinds of research.
-For qualitative reviews PICo is 'Population or Problem', 'Interest' and 'Context'.
+Some reported that the 'best practices' involve 'defining an answerable question' and publishing the protocol of the review before initiating it to reduce the risk of unplanned research duplication and to enable transparency and consistency between methodology and protocol.
+Clinical reviews of quantitative data are often structured using the mnemonic PICO, which stands for 'Population or Problem', 'Intervention or Exposure', 'Comparison', and 'Outcome', with other variations existing for other kinds of research.
+For qualitative reviews, PICo is 'Population or Problem', 'Interest', and 'Context'.

-Searching for relevant data sources
+Searching for sources

-Planning how the review will search for relevant data from research that matches certain criteria is a decisive stage in developing a rigorous systematic review.
-Relevant criteria can include only selecting research that is good quality and answers the defined question.
+Relevant criteria can include selecting research that is of good quality and answers the defined question.
 The search strategy should be designed to retrieve literature that matches the protocol's specified inclusion and exclusion criteria.
 The methodology section of a systematic review should list all of the databases and citation indices that were searched.
-The titles and abstracts of identified articles can be checked against pre-determined criteria for eligibility and relevance.
-Each included study may be assigned an objective assessment of methodological quality, preferably by using methods conforming to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement, or the high-quality standards of Cochrane.
+The titles and abstracts of identified articles can be checked against predetermined criteria for eligibility and relevance.
+Each included study may be assigned an objective assessment of methodological quality, preferably by using methods conforming to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement, or the standards of Cochrane.

-Common information sources used in searches include scholarly databases of peer-reviewed articles such as MEDLINE, Web of Science, Embase, and PubMed as well as sources of unpublished literature such as clinical trial registries and grey literature collections.
+Common information sources used in searches include scholarly databases of peer-reviewed articles such as MEDLINE, Web of Science, Embase, and PubMed, as well as sources of unpublished literature such as clinical trial registries and grey literature collections.
 Key references can also be yielded through additional methods such as citation searching, reference list checking (related to a search method called 'pearl growing'), manually searching information sources not indexed in the major electronic databases (sometimes called 'hand-searching'), and directly contacting experts in the field.

-To be systematic, searchers must use a combination of search skills and tools such as database subject headings, keyword searching, Boolean operators, proximity searching, while attempting to balance the sensitivity (systematicity) and precision (accuracy).
-Inviting and involving an experienced information professional or librarian can notably improve the quality of systematic review search strategies and reporting.
+To be systematic, searchers must use a combination of search skills and tools such as database subject headings, keyword searching, Boolean operators, and proximity searching while attempting to balance sensitivity (systematicity) and precision (accuracy).
+Inviting and involving an experienced information professional or librarian can improve the quality of systematic review search strategies and reporting.

 'Extraction' of relevant data

 Relevant data are 'extracted' from the data sources according to the review method.
-It is important to note that the data extraction method is specific to the kind of data, and data extracted on 'outcomes' is only relevant to certain types of reviews.
-For example, a systematic review of clinical trials might extract data about how the research was done (often called the method or 'intervention'), who participated in the research (including how many people), how it was paid for (for example funding sources) and what happened (the outcomes).
-Effectively, relevant data being extracted and 'combined' in a Cochrane intervention effect review, where a meta-analysis is possible.
+The data extraction method is specific to the kind of data, and data extracted on 'outcomes' is only relevant to certain types of reviews.
+For example, a systematic review of clinical trials might extract data about how the research was done (often called the method or 'intervention'), who participated in the research (including how many people), how it was paid for (for example, funding sources) and what happened (the outcomes).
+Relevant data are being extracted and 'combined' in an intervention effect review, where a meta-analysis is possible.